 Hi there!
-You look like a switched-on professional person.
-You probably already know that our work goes well beyond running helpdesks and server rooms.
-In fact, you may already know that ITS stands for Information Technology Solutions .
-They key word here is Solutions – this is the word that really defines who we are.
+You probably already know that technology is ingrained in every part of our business – from the humble day-to-day work to our greatest strategic ambitions.

+ITS stands for Information Technology and Solutions.
+All of these three words describe what we provide for the company to run the business and attain its goals– It is about using information to provide technology and process based solutions that enable business capabilities and connect our Mondelēz world.

-Let’s try a quick exercise – you don’t need to write anything down.
+Let's try a quick exercise – you don't need to write anything down.
 Just think about your own role in Mondelēz International (MDLZ).
 Think about what you know about the rest of the organization.
-Can you think of any area that isn’t supported by a technology or process-based solution?
-Sometimes these solutions work so well, you hardly notice they’re even there.
+Can you think of any area that isn't supported by a technology or process-based solution?
+Sometimes these solutions work so well, you hardly notice they're even there.